44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Needles District of Canyonlands National Park | Duration: day hike or overnight backpacking trip | Cost: $$

 Chesler Park, one of the key highlights of the Needles District of Canyonlands.
 Chesler Park features a meadow lined with attractive and multi-colored sandstone rock spires.
 The hike out to Chesler Park is just as memorable, especially if you include a walk along the Joint Trail.
 This is one of my favorite hiking areas in the U.S. national parks.
-Depending upon the trails used, some light rock scrambling and/or using steep trail ladders may be required.
+Depending upon the trails used, some light rock scrambling and/or climbing up or down trail ladders may be required.

 |